ijjouake/ijjou/index.md

 <body>

 <h2>At the heart of every great business decision is data.</h2>
-<p> It’s not what is interesting to the analyst, but what is impactful to the business </p>
+<h3> It’s not what is interesting to the analyst, but what is impactful to the business </h3>

 <!-- Portfolio Gallery Grid -->
    <div class="column">